jakeblackburnn/image-editor/README.md

 right now these lead to dummy functions and dont do anything.

 - **View Mode** -
-This mode is not implemented.
+This mode is barely implemented.
+All it does right now is show the provided image.
 In future will be added to allow user to make and view changes in real time before committing to saving the new image.

 ---